“There is no excuse to persist in irresponsible spending.”

 “It would be naïve to depend on the Supreme Court to defend the rights of poor people, women, people of color, dissenters of all kinds.”

-Howard Zinn, writing in 2005:
+Howard Zinn, 2005:

 It would be naïve to depend on the Supreme Court to defend the rights of poor people, women, people of color, dissenters of all kinds.
 Those rights only come alive when citizens organize, protest, demonstrate, strike, boycott, rebel, and violate the law in order to uphold justice.